High-Dimensional Causal Discovery Under non-Gaussianity: Introduction

 \section{Introduction}

-Randomized experiments are the gold standard for inferring causal relationships.
-However, experiments can be expensive, unethical, or simply impossible given available technology.
-Observational studies thus remain an important source of information for many problems, and methodology that proposes causal relationships based on analysis of observational data is valuable for hypothesis generation and accelerating scientific discovery.
+Prior work shows the possibility of causal discovery with observational data in the framework of linear structural equation models with non-Gaussian errors.
+However, existing methods for estimation of the causal structure are applicable only in low-dimensional settings, in which the number of variables, $p$, is small compared to the sample size, $n$.
+In this paper, we develop a method which, given suitable sparsity, recovers the exact causal structure consistently in high-dimensional regimes where $p$ grows along with $n$.
+Careful considerations of computational aspects make our method a practical and statistically sound exploratory tool for the intended high-dimensional settings.

-In this paper, we consider multivariate data $\bm{Y}_1,\dots,\bm{Y}_n \in \mathbb{R}^p$ from an observational study, specifically, the observations form an independent, identically distributed sample.
+Let $Y_1,\dots,Y_n \in \mathbb{R}^p$ be multivariate data from an observational study, specifically, the observations form an independent, identically distributed sample.
 We encode the causal structure generating dependences in the underlying $p$-variate joint distribution by a graph $G = (V, E)$ with vertex set $V=\{1,\dots,p\}$.
-Each node, $v \in V$, corresponds to an observed variable in $\bm{Y}_i=(Y_{vi})_{v\in V}$, and each directed edge, $(u, v) \in E$, indicates that $Y_{ui}$ has a direct causal effect on $Y_{vi}$.
+Each node, $v \in V$, corresponds to an observed variable in $Y_i=(Y_{vi})_{v\in V}$, and each directed edge, $(u, v) \in E$, indicates that $Y_{ui}$ has a direct causal effect on $Y_{vi}$.
 Thus, positing causal structure is equivalent to selecting a graph.
-We will only consider \emph{directed acyclic graphs} (DAGs), so directed graphs which do not contain directed cycles.
+We will only consider directed acyclic graphs (DAGs), directed graphs which do not contain directed cycles.
 Given the correspondence between a node $v \in V$ and the random variable $Y_{vi}$, we will at times let $v$ stand in for $Y_{vi}$; for instance, when stating stochastic independence relations.